Canary Islands, Spain

 - Lanzarote: ferries from Fuerteventura to Lanzarote depart several times per day from the port of Corralejo and arrive at the port of Playa Blanca.
 The ferry ride takes only 25-35 minutes.

-- Gran Canaria: most ferries from Fuerteventura to Gran Canaria leave from the port of Morro Jable, while there are also about 5 weekly departures from Puerto del Rosario.
+- Gran Canaria: most ferries from Fuerteventura to Gran Canaria leave from the port of Morro Jable, while there are a few weekly departures from Puerto del Rosario.
 The shortest journey from Fuerteventura to Gran Canaria takes 2 hours, with ferries departing from Morro Jable.

 Fuerteventura ferry: schedules and tickets

-Book ferry tickets to Fuerteventura online on Ferryhopper at no extra cost.
+Book ferry tickets to Fuerteventura online on Ferryhopper with no hidden costs.
 Compare trip duration, companies and ticket prices, and organize your trip to Fuerteventura and the Canary Islands with just a few clicks!